 The Center for Student Success (CSS) provides academic support programs that enable students to realize their potential as self-directed learners and future professionals.
-CSS comprehensive program empowers students to achieve their academic, personal, and spiritual goals via opportunities for enhance learning, interpersonal development, personal responsibility, and leadership.
+The CSS comprehensive program empowers students to achieve their academic, personal, and spiritual goals via opportunities for enhanced learning, interpersonal development, personal responsibility, and leadership.
 This array of programs and services offered by the CSS supports the overall mission of Oakwood University to transform students through biblically-based education for service to God and humanity.

 Academic AdvisingAcademic CoachingLearning ConsultationsStudent Empowerment Workshops/SeminarsAcademic InterventionFirst Year Experience & AdvisingTutoringMentoring Reading & Writing LabFaculty/Staff Consultation